Lego Coin Achieves Self Reported Market Cap of $9,000.00 Billion (LEGO)

 - JUMPN (JST) traded flat against the dollar and now trades at $11.19 or 0.00056964 BTC.

 Lego Coin was first traded on April 20th, 2022.
 Lego Coin’s total supply is 100,000,000,000,000 tokens.
-Lego Coin’s official website is www.legocoinlive.com.
+The official website for Lego Coin is www.legocoinlive.com.
 Lego Coin’s official Twitter account is @legocoinlive and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as Lego Coin directly using U.S. dollars.
-Investors seeking to acquire Lego Coin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Lego Coin using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Lego Coin directly using US dollars.
+Investors seeking to acquire Lego Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Lego Coin using one of the aforementioned exchanges.

 Receive News & Updates for Lego Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lego Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.